ColinKennedy/usd_cpp_utilities/README.md

 ## usd_cpp_utilities

-A simple Rez package with miscellaneous, optimized functions for working with USD.
+A WIP simple Rez package with miscellaneous, optimized functions for working with USD.

 The package is relatively simple at the moment and will only add new